 You can also talk to your doctor about implementing a daily women’s multivitamin.

 Take A Hot Shower or Bath

-Most people don’t give the fact that they have hot, running water a second thought.
+There’s nothing like a hot shower or soothing bath.
 This truly is a blessing that we should appreciate more!
-It can be hard to find the time for self care like this after having a baby, so don’t be afraid to ask somebody to take over.
+It can be hard to find the time for self-care like this after having a baby, so don’t be afraid to ask somebody to take over.

 Enjoy A Hot Drink (Caffeine Recommended)